No products in the cart

 Out of stock

-What Is Vialox (Pentapeptide-3V) (Topical)?
+What is the Vialox (Pentapeptide-3V) peptide?

+Vialox (topical), also known as Pentapeptide-3V, is a peptide sequence discovered in naturally produced snake venom.
+It appears to replicate the effects of botox by producing temporary muscular paralysis, reducing the appearance of fine lines and wrinkles.
+After 28 days of twice-daily treatment, a scientific study on animal models suggested that Vialox may eliminate wrinkles in about 50% of participants and skin roughness in around 47% of individuals.
 Vialox is a peptide derived from snake venom having five amino acid sequences (Gly-Pro-Arg-Pro-Ala).
-It inhibits nicotinic acetylcholine receptors.
-This property enables it to have a curare-like effect at the neuromuscular junction, stopping nervous system electrical impulses from reaching the muscles and halting muscle contraction.
+It appears to inhibit nicotinic acetylcholine receptors.
+This potential may enable it to have a curare-like effect at the neuromuscular junction, stopping nervous system electrical impulses from reaching the muscles and halting muscle contraction.

 Molecular Formula: C21H37N9O5